 Ensuring safe manoeuvring

-By using a model of the existing approach channel, we are able to investigate the navigational conditions and thereby assess how much extra lateral manoeuvring space is necessary for the ships to sail safely through the channel.
-We can also calculate if and how much tug assistance may be required and whether new or altered aids to navigation are necessary to sail through the approach channel.
+By using a model of the existing approach channel, we are able to investigate the navigational conditions and thereby assess how much extra lateral manoeuvring space is necessary for the ships to navigate safely through the channel.
+We can also calculate if and how much tug assistance may be required and whether new or altered aids to navigation are necessary to navigate through the approach channel.

 When it comes to under-keel clearance (UKC), the port authorities often appoint a safety margin demand for the minimum UKC for a given approach channel based on the type of ships and their cargo.